-Students may choose from a diploma or degree program in Human Services Technology Developmental Disabilities.
+Students may choose from a degree, diploma or certificate in Human Services Technology Developmental Disabilities.

 The Human Services Technology: Developmental Disabilities concentration is designed to train technicians to work with children and adults with physical, mental, and emotional disabilities.
 Students will specialize in the areas of developmental and intellectual disabilities.

 Students will gain an understanding of the handicapping effects of developmental disabilities in medical, psychological, social, educational, vocational, and economic terms.
 Fieldwork and clinical experience in community agencies providing comprehensive services to disabled persons and their families will be provided.

 Graduates should qualify for employment in group homes, foster care homes, respite services, vocational rehabilitation agencies, sheltered workshops, adult developmental activities programs, early childhood intervention programs, and other programs for individuals with developmental and intellectual disabilities and their families.